Davidwallacesadler/pixelspindle/README.md

 <div v-html="$getPsSVG('agency')" />
 ```

-Or the `$getPsSVGs` could be used in your Vue component
+Or the `$getPsSVGs` could be used in your Vue component to generate an array of svg strings.